florentpoujol/superpowers-game-flang-plugin/readme.md

 You can also access it offline in Superpowers' client with the [docs browser](https://github.com/florentpoujol/superpowers-docs-browser-plugin) plugin, or find it directly in the plugin's `public/docs` folder.

 ## Installation

-[Download the latest release](https://github.com/florentpoujol/superpowers-flang-plugin/releases), unzip it, rename the folder to `flang`, move it inside `app/plugins/florentpoujol/` then restart your server.
+[Download the latest release](https://github.com/florentpoujol/superpowers-flang-plugin/releases), unzip it, rename the folder to `flang`, move it inside `app/sustems/supGame/plugins/florentpoujol/` then restart your server.

+__Advanced:__

+Get it via `npm`:

+    cd app/systems/supGame/plugins
+    npm install sup-flang-plugin

+The name of the vendors or plugins in the `app/systems/supGame/plugins/` folder don't matter.
+So you can leave the plugin path as `node_modules/sup-flang-plugin`.

 ## Quick reference